young home care worker in uniform accompanying an elderly person

 Before you start calling agencies, take some time to create a detailed list of what your loved one needs.
 It’s helpful to break this down into a few categories:

-| Care Category | Example Needs |
+Care Category Example Needs

-| Social & Emotional | Needs conversation, wants to attend community events, would enjoy playing board games. |
+Social & Emotional Needs conversation, wants to attend community events, would enjoy playing board games.

-| Household Help | Needs help with meal prep, light laundry, grocery shopping. |
+Household Help Needs help with meal prep, light laundry, grocery shopping.

-| Transportation | Needs rides to doctor’s appointments twice a month, wants to go to the library weekly. |
+Transportation Needs rides to doctor’s appointments twice a month, wants to go to the library weekly.

-| Personal Preferences | Prefers a quiet companion, would love someone who shares an interest in gardening. |
+Personal Preferences Prefers a quiet companion, would love someone who shares an interest in gardening.

 Explore Service Options

-Don’t forget to consider respite care options as well.
+Once you know what you’re looking for, you can start exploring the different types of services available.
+Some agencies offer flexible hourly options, while others may provide live-in care.
+Don’t forget to consider respite care as well.
 These services are designed to give family caregivers a well-deserved break, which is crucial for preventing burnout.

 Check Qualifications and Reviews

 Trust is everything when it comes to care.
 Always verify the qualifications of any provider you’re considering.
-Professional agencies should be licensed, bonded, and insured, and they should conduct thorough background checks on all their caregivers.
+Professional agencies should be licensed, bonded, and insured, and they should conduct thorough background checks on all caregivers.

 Consider Cost and Accessibility